terraswarm/urban-heartbeat-kit/README.md

 #### EmonCMS

 [EmonCMS](https://emoncms.org/) is a web backend tool for aggregating power data.
 While it is designed for power related data, it can handle any numerical timeseries data.
-The gateway can post data to the server.
-See the usage doc for how to configure that.
+The gateway can post data to an EmonCMS server.
+See the usage doc for how to configure that service.

+#### Local Logging

+The gateway can log all received packets to local storage.
+All packets are stored in JSON format and compressed.
+See the usage doc for enabling local logging.

 ### Interacting with the BBB